apptainer/singularity-userdocs/singularity_and_docker.rst

-Just like Docker has the Dockerfile, Singularity has a file called Singularity that (currently) applications like Singularity Hub know to sniff for.
+Just like Docker has the Dockerfile, Singularity has a file called Singularity that (currently) applications like Singularity Hub know to find.
 For reproducibility of your containers, our strong recommendation is that you build from these files.
 Any command that you issue to change a container sandbox (building with ``--sandbox`` ) or to a build with ``--writable`` is by default not recorded, and your container loses its reproducibility.
-So let’s talk about how to make these files!
+The following are steps to these files.
 First, let’s look at the absolute minimum requirement:

 .. code-block:: none